ciencialatitud0/EPIC_3/_sources/info/Dorothy_Coding_Challenge.md

 The 10 selected teams will have to solve three programming challenges (all in Python) within the following areas:

-1. Artificial intelligence and bioimage analysis.
+1. Artificial intelligence and bioimage analysis

-2. Numerical modelling and scientific visualisation.
+2. Numerical modelling and scientific visualisation

-3. Web scraping Computer Science (Iván/Paulina)
+3. Web scraping Computer Science

 ## Evaluation process and criteria: